IrinaPolt/fastapi-client-server-app/README.md

 #### /result/
 This endpoint is used to send the previously processed and validated request data to the emulated server.
 It accepts a POST request and returns the result of the request as a JSON object.
 The result can be either **true** or **false**.
 At this moment this endpoint is being used within the service, after the conversion of the *query* data into the dictionary.
+In case of separate usage the data will not be validated.

 #### /ping/